-Employers must be alert to protect the privacy interests of their employees at all times.
-As seen in the Southeastern Pennsylvania Transportation Authority case, a list of names with specific medications being used by named employees can reveal the nature of an employee's illness to those who do not need to know this private information.
-No manager should know this information, even the Chief Administrative Officer, unless it is in regard to a necessary accommodation or otherwise required by the ADA.
+ployee's illness to those who do not need to know this private information.
+No manager should know this information, even the chief administrative officer, if it is in regard to a necessary accommodation or otherwise required by the ADA.

-Employers and providers of medical information must be knowledgeable about federal and state statutes that restrict medical information disclosures such as the Americans with Disabilities Act, and the California Confidentiality of Medical Information Act.
-Employers should monitor developing case law and follow EEOC guidance on what is meant by the terms "treated as a confidential medical record" in Section 12112(c)(3)(B) of the ADA.
+Employers and providers of medical information must be knowledgeable about federal and state statutes that restrict medical information disclosures such as the Americans with Disabilities Act and the California Confidentiality of Medical Information Act.
+Employers should monitor developing case law and follow EEOC guidance on what is meant by the terms "treated as a confidential medical record."

-Cognizant of Warren and Brandeis' structural contentions in their law review article that the right to privacy is supported by a reasoned development of common-law principles and society's changing circumstances, employers today must do their utmost to maintain the privacy of matters that come to their attention as employers, and not unreasonably publicize the private life of one of their employees.
-Indeed the hostility and indifference interwoven in the facts of the Borquez v.
-Ozer P.C. case is indicative of poor management as well as being an actionable tort.
+Cognizant of Warren and Brandeis' structural contentions in their law review article that the right to privacy is supported by a reasoned development of common law principles and society's changing circumstances, employers today must do their utmost to maintain the privacy of matters that come to their attention as employers, and not unreasonably publicize the private life of one of their employees.
+Indeed, the hostility and indifference interwoven in the facts of Borquez v.
+Ozer P.C. is indicative of poor management as well as being an actionable tort.